Definition of Practical Nursing as described in the Nurse Practice Act:

 Student Services: A variety of student services are available to Practical Nursing students including Financial Aid assistance and vocational guidance and placement.
 In addition, students have access to many services offered through Missouri Southern State University (MSSU) such as access to the MSSU library, student health clinic, and food service vendors.

-Refund Policy: Practical Nursing students are subject to the FTC Refund Policy section of the FTC Student Handbook which is located in the Forms & Documents section of the FTC website at www.franklintechjoplin.com.
+Refund Policy: Practical Nursing students are subject to the FTC Refund Policy section of the FTC Student Handbook which is located in the Consumer Information section of our website here.

 Nondiscrimination Policy: Franklin Technology Center endorses and practices the principle of equal education and employment opportunity for all persons regardless of race, color, sex, religion, ancestry, national origin, age or non-job related handicap or disability in the education programs, services or activities it operates.